Angular Combining of Forecasts of Probability Distributions: Introduction

 When forecasts are available from multiple experts or methods, combining is often used as a convenient way to capture the wisdom of the crowd through the synthesis of the different sources of forecast information. \citet{winkler2019probability} provide a review of the growing literature on approaches used to combine probabilistic forecasts.
 They comment that averaging has the appeal, not only of simplicity, but also robustness and competitive empirical performance.
 However, once a reasonable history of past accuracy becomes available, weighted combinations can be more accurate (\citealt{Aastveit2019}).
 When a reasonably large number of distributional forecasts are available, the combining method could be chosen as the median (see \citealt{Hora2013}) or an approach based on trimmed means.
 Quite apart from enabling robustness to outliers, trimming the outermost or innermost distributions from a set of distributional forecasts can be used to control the dispersion of the resulting combined distributional forecast (\citealt{Jose2014}; \citealt{GrushkaCockayne2017}).

 To combine forecasts of continuous distributions, \citet{lichtendahl2013better} consider whether it is better to average probabilities or quantiles.
-They note that, although averaging probabilities is more common, it is a concern that, for multiple calibrated distributional forecasts, averaging probabilities will deliver a forecast that is not calibrated and is too wide (see also \citealt{Hora2004}; \citealt{gneiting2013combining}). \citet{lichtendahl2013better} point out that averaging quantiles has some appealing theoretical properties, most notably that it leads to a sharper distributional forecast than averaging probabilities.
+They note that, although averaging probabilities is more common, it is a concern that, for a set of calibrated distributional forecasts, averaging probabilities will deliver a forecast that is not calibrated and is too wide (see also \citealt{Hora2004}; \citealt{gneiting2013combining}). \citet{lichtendahl2013better} point out that averaging quantiles has some appealing theoretical properties, most notably that it leads to a distributional forecast that has lower variance than averaging probabilities.
 However, individual distributional forecasts can be underdispersed, in which case averaging quantiles can produce an underdispersed distributional forecast.
 Indeed, drawing on empirical results, \citet{Cooke2021} advise against averaging quantiles.
 Given conflicting recommendations, a pragmatic approach is to consider it an empirical question as to whether it is better, for a particular application, to combine probabilities or quantiles.
 Ideally, one should let the data decide.

 In this paper, for continuous distributions, we propose an alternative averaging approach that lies between averaging probabilities and averaging quantiles.
 With averaging probabilities viewed as averaging vertically, and averaging quantiles viewed as averaging horizontally, our alternative is to average at an angle between these two extremes.
 The angle is a parameter that can be optimized using past data and a proper scoring rule.
 With the angle suitably chosen, the new method can be viewed as finding the right balance between vertical and horizontal averaging.
 This \textit{angular averaging} is a practical proposal that extends and encompasses vertical and horizontal averaging.